act65/generalisation/notes/hypotheses.md

 __Conjecture 6.__ Restricted capacity

-> This result contradicts the intuitions of traditional learning theory, which suggest that capacity should be restricted, in order to enforce the learning of (only) the most regular pat- terns.
+> This result contradicts the intuitions of traditional learning theory, which suggest that capacity should be restricted, in order to enforce the learning of (only) the most regular patterns.